Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Rank 1
 ~~~~~~
 | **Slice of Hand**
-| The Hellion may attack using Grace instead of Brawn to hit with melee weapons, but not with heavy weapons.
+| The Hellion may attack with melee weapons using Grace to hit instead of Brawn, but not with heavy weapons.
 |
 | **Push and Pull**
-| When the Hellion successfully risks damage with an attack, they may choose to risk 1 less damage.
+| When the Hellion succeeds and risks damage with an attack, they may choose to risk 1 less damage.
 If they do, they can move the struck target one square in any direction, or two if using a heavy weapon.
 |
 | **Bag of Tricks**
 | The Hellion gains access to a Stash pool, which increases by 1, and learns two trap recipes of common or uncommon rarity.